dcjl/dcjl.github.io/portfolio/titantools/titantools.md

 - Works on 32-bit or 64-bit

 ## The TitanTools Project
-This add-in project begain in 2016 as an off and on again hobby which now has evolved, been enhanced and tested rigorously.
+This add-in project began in 2016 as an on and off again hobby which now has evolved, been enhanced and tested rigorously.
+The idea is to have lots of useful tools at your finger tips
-Add-ins are a great addition to the Excel function suite that cut down time to perform your everyday tasks
+Add-ins are a great addition to the Excel function suite that cut down time to perform your everyday tasks.

 >I always wanted something that was available online, free and easy to install at work without having to call IT as at work I don't have who have Admin installation priveledges.
 Through extensive research, learning, trial and error I have finally created an xlam Excel Add-in that anyone can download and install for Excel Windows easily and safely.